DigitalGlobe/tools/firebird/x86/doc/sql.extensions/README.derived_tables.txt

     <derived column list> ::= <column name> [{<comma> <column name>}...]

+    <lateral derived table> ::= LATERAL <derived table>

 Notes:
-    Every column in the derived table must have a name.
+    - Every column in the derived table must have a name.
 Unnamed expressions like constants should be added with an alias or the column list should be used.
-    The number of columns in the column list should be the same as the number of columns from the query expression.
+    - The number of columns in the column list should be the same as the number of columns from the query expression.
-    The optimizer can handle a derived table very efficiently, but if the derived table contains a sub-select then no join order can be made (if the derived table is included in an inner join).
+    - The optimizer can handle a derived table very efficiently, but if the derived table contains a sub-select then no join order can be made (if the derived table is included in an inner join).
+    - Keyword LATERAL allows the derived table to reference fields from the priorly listed tables in the current <table reference list>.

 Examples: